KristersgCode/KristersgCode/README.md

 # 👋 Hello, welcome to my GitHub

 Thanks for stopping by!
-I'm Kristers, a passionate software developer working with JavaScript, React Native, SwiftUI, and backend technologies like Node.js and Laravel.
+I'm Kristers, a passionate software developer working with JavaScript, React Native, SwiftUI, and backend technologies like Node.js, Laravel, ASP.NET.

 Most of my side projects are currently in **private repositories**.
 Some are being prepared for production release, while others are still in early development stages and not ready for public view.